-I’m from San Francisco, California.
+I’m from California.
 Between 2019 and 2020, I was a Washington, D.C.-based associate editor and staff writer for FCW, a trade publication where I covered the federal workforce and government information technology.
 I will be attending Columbia Journalism School for a masters’ program in the fall of 2020.

 I won second place for “Best National Feature Story” from the International Labor Communications Association in October 2019 for my story on the Sacramento City Teachers Association.

 Professional affiliations: National Writers’ Union, IWW Freelance Journalists’ Union, the Society for Professional Journalists, and Investigative Reporters and Editors Inc (IRE).